• Skip to main content

 I’m back with another frosting recipe!
 This time I’m making my traditional Small Batch Buttercream Frosting.

 I’m posting this separately because I have a ton of homemade frosting recipes on my site, but they’re usually overshadowed by the cake.
-You can read the full list on my small batch frosting recipe guide

 What makes my buttercream frosting special?
 You make only what you need.